danielmorenotx/dictionary_application/Readme.md

 1. **Begin with the core classes:**
 - Focus on creating the Word class first, as it represents the fundamental unit of the dictionary application.
 - Implement the necessary attributes (word, definition, part of speech, example usage) and their respective getters and setters.
-- Ensure that the Word class is thoroughly tested and working correctly before moving on to other components.
+- Ensure that the Word class is working correctly before moving on to other components.
 - Create a new word instance and see that it works as expected.

 2. **Implement the FileWordReader and FileWordWriter classes:**

 - Create the WordReader and WordWriter interfaces, defining the contract for reading and writing word entries.
  - Implement the WordReader and WordWriter classes, which will handle file-based operations for reading and writing word entries, respectively.
-- Test these classes thoroughly to ensure they can correctly read and write word entries to and from a file.
+- Ensure they can correctly read and write word entries to and from a file.
 - Create an instance of WordReader and WordWriter to see you can read and write to dictionary.txt file in the requested format.

 3. **Develop the DictionaryManager class:**
 - Create the DictionaryManager class, which will act as the central component for managing the dictionary operations.
 - Implement methods for loading the dictionary from a file (using the WordReader), saving the dictionary to a file (using the WordWriter), and performing operations like searching, adding, and removing words.
-- Test the DictionaryManager class extensively to ensure it correctly interacts with the WordReader, WordWriter, and the Word class.
+- Ensure it correctly interacts with the WordReader, WordWriter, and the Word class.

 4. **Create the Menu class:**
 - Implement the Menu class, which will handle the command-line interface (CLI) and user interactions.